 Treatment with regeneratives has been effective in alleviating painful symptoms of arthritis and other forms of pain.
 Patients generally feel relief throughout the treatment period, are able to function better and even feel better emotionally.
 Unlike steroids which only provide immediate relief of pain, regeneratives work by regenerating human tissue, providing repair and relief over time, that lasts many years.

 Regenerative medicine products are “game changers” with their healing capabilities.
-Now with injectable Human Amniotic Fluid products, you can harness the powerful properties of regeneration.
+Now with injectable Human Embryonic Tissue products, you can harness the powerful properties of regeneration.

-Human Amniotic Fluid has unique characteristics that enhance structural support in body areas such as ligaments and joints, as well as providing insulation and lubrication to these structures and surrounding areas.
+Human Embryonic Tissue has unique characteristics that enhance structural support in body areas such as ligaments and joints, as well as providing insulation and lubrication to these structures and surrounding areas.

-Human Amniotic Fluid products contain mesenchymal stem cells, growth factors, and other essential molecules necessary
+Human Embryonic Tissue products contain mesenchymal stem cells, growth factors, and other essential molecules necessary

 for regeneration.
 They consist of high levels of extracellular matrix components; mainly collagen, hyaluronic acid and proteoglycans.
 Additionally, their vast reservoir of many peptide growth factors are essential for healing and regrowth.

-Our Labs products from Human Amniotic Fluid present a viable and more effective alternative to NSAID and steroid injections in reducing or eliminating the often debilitating pain associated with musculoskeletal injuries.
+Our products derived from Human Embryonic Tissue present a viable and more effective alternative to NSAID and steroid injections in reducing or eliminating the often debilitating pain associated with musculoskeletal injuries.

 How Does It Work?